mosip/admin-services/README.md

 ### Local Setup (for Development or Contribution)

 1. Make sure the config server is running.
+For detailed instructions on setting up and running the config server, refer to the [MOSIP Config Server Setup Guide](https://docs.mosip.io/1.2.0/modules/registration-processor/registration-processor-developers-guide#environment-setup).

 2. Clone the repository:
 ```text